Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Discussion

 \section{Discussion}

-Firstly, we should mention that the proposed methods estimate the probability of speaking independently for each face.
-This has the advantage of being able to detect several speakers that are active at the same time, but for many applications it might be sufficient to select the active speaker among the detected faces.
-Doing this would allow us to combine the single predictions into a joint probability thus increasing the performance.

-In order to interpret the results presented in Section~\ref{sec:results} we need to make a number of considerations about the evaluation method and the data.
+In order to interpret the results presented in Section~\ref{sec:results} we need to make a number of considerations about the evaluation method.
 We will also consider the advantages and limitations of the metric used and detail the assumptions made in the methods and the main contributions of the study.